SAP-archive/docs/personal_data.md

 ---
 layout: concept
-title: Personal Data
+title: Update or Delete Your Personal Data
 permalink: /personal-data/
 ---

-## Update or Delete Your Personal Data

 ### Update your personal data